PRI: Weak BB autonomy fuels NPL, inflation and capital flight

 Empirical evidence shows that greater central bank independence is associated with lower and more stable inflation, without hindering growth.

-Evidence suggests that in a tighter monetary environment, inflationary effects of supply shocks are much smaller than in the case of a loose monetary environment, it also highlights.
+Evidence suggests that in a tighter monetary environment, inflationary effects of supply shocks are much smaller than in the case of a loose monetary environment.

 Earlier, the session was chaired by Sadiq Ahmed, vice chairman of PRI.